michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

 - LANGFUSE_SECRET_KEY: Langfuse project secret key.
 - LANGFUSE_HOST: Langfuse host url.
 - LANGFUSE ("true", "false"): Variable used to set if COMPOSE uses langfuse per default.
+- DEFAULT_LLM_MODEL: Model name or pool used for the default templates for reformulate, filter, translate...

 *When the provider is "azure", the aws variables can be empty and the same when using "aws" with the azure variable*